The void-galaxy cross-correlation function with massive neutrinos and modified gravity: Method

 \subsection{Analysis pipeline}

-For the \ANUBISIS{} simulation data, the CDM and neutrino particles are given separate identifiers, and it is the CDM particle information that goes into the procedure detailed below unless otherwise stated.
+For the \ANUBISIS{} simulation data, the CDM and neutrino particles were given separate identifiers.
+It is the CDM particle information that goes into the procedure detailed below unless otherwise stated.

-First, the particle data is given to the \rockstar{} halo finder, which identifies halos in the simulation boxes as detailed in Sec.~\ref{sec:halofinder}.
-This provides both the positions and velocities of the halos, enabling us to put the halos into redshift space if needed.
-The halo catalogues are then given to the \revolver{} void finder, which identifies voxel voids in between the halos as explained in Sec.~\ref{sec:voidfinder}.
-In order to test how well reconstruction (Sec.~\ref{sec:reconstruction}) performs in the case of massive neutrinos and modified gravity, this step is not only performed directly on the real space halo catalogue, but also with the redshift space halo catalogue as input.
-We perform the reconstruction step by applying \revolver{}, which solves Eq.~(\ref{eq:recon}) through an iterative fast Fourier transform algorithm.
-We now have two void catalogues, one directly identified in real space, and one in reconstructed real space, both found by the voxel void definition.
-We then perform the same void finding with the spherical void definition, as detailed in Sec.~\ref{sec:voidfinder}, both with the real space and reconstructed real space halo positions.
-After obtaining void catalogues in real and reconstructed real space, for the voxel and spherical void definition, we perform a radius cut at $21\,h^{-1}\mathrm{Mpc}$ for all catalogues to eliminate void discoveries that coincide with the average spacing between halos.
-For each catalogue, the remaining voids with their coinciding halos are then stacked on top of each other to obtain an ``average'' void with more statistically robust properties and spherical symmetry.
-From the halo distribution in and around these voids we calculate the density profile, mean velocity profile and LOS velocity dispersion.
-The latter is computed as detailed by \cite{Radinovic2023}.
+First, the particle data were given to the \rockstar{} halo finder, which identified halos in the simulation boxes as detailed in Sect.~\ref{sec:halofinder}.
+This provided both the positions and velocities of the halos, enabling us to put the halos into redshift space if needed.
+The halo catalogues were then given to the \revolver{} void finder, which identified voxel voids in between the halos, as explained in Sect.~\ref{sec:voidfinder}.
+In order to test how well reconstruction (Sect.~\ref{sec:reconstruction}) performs in the case of massive neutrinos and modified gravity, this step was not only performed directly on the real space halo catalogue but also with the redshift space halo catalogue as input.
+We performed the reconstruction step by applying \revolver{}, which solves Eq.~(\ref{eq:recon}) through an iterative fast Fourier transform algorithm \citep{Burden2014,Burden2015}.
+This is the same algorithm used for BAO reconstruction (e.g. \cite{Gil-marin2020,Bautista2020}).
+We then had two void catalogues, one directly identified in real space, and one in reconstructed real space, both found by the voxel void definition.
+We then performed the same void finding with the spherical void definition, as detailed in Sect.~\ref{sec:voidfinder}, both with the real space and reconstructed real space halo positions.
+After obtaining void catalogues in real and reconstructed real space, for the voxel and spherical void definitions, we performed a radius cut at $21\,h^{-1}\mathrm{Mpc}$ for all catalogues, to eliminate void discoveries that coincide with the average spacing between halos.
+For each catalogue, the remaining voids with their coinciding halos were then stacked on top of each other to obtain an `average' void with more statistically robust properties and spherical symmetry.
+From the halo distribution in and around these voids, we calculated the density profile, mean velocity profile, and LOS velocity dispersion.
+The latter was computed as detailed by \cite{Radinovic2023}.
 These are all ingredients needed to calculate the void-halo CCF in redshift space as shown in Eq.~(\ref{eq:streaming_coord_change}).